TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 .. note::

    Make sure to read the release notes of even the minor versions carefully.
-While great is taken to keep the minor updates as easy as possible, (especially when releasing security updates) more steps might be necessary.
+While great care is taken to keep the minor updates as easy as possible, (especially when releasing security updates) more steps might be necessary.

 In case of a *major update*, e.g. from TYPO3 8.7 to 9.5, go ahead with the next